 A. Nearly all the liquid vanilla from Mexico, Central and South America, and the Caribbean countries is imitation.
 Never mind what the labels say.
 The fact is that label laws are non-existent or aren’t enforced.
 These are poor countries taking advantage of Mexico’s early reputation as the producer of the best vanilla in the world.
-Unless the bottle costs over $20.00 a quart and has 35% alcohol in it, it is not pure vanilla extract.
+Unless the bottle as 35% alcohol in it, it is not pure vanilla extract.
 Read more about this here.

 Q. Is vanilla from Mexico and the Caribbean dangerous?

 A. Coumarin, which was often found in vanilla from Mexico and the Caribbean countries until recently can cause liver damage.
 Coumarin has been banned in the United States since the early 1950s.
 Most of the so-called vanilla extract from Mexico no longer has coumarin in it.
 It may, however, have red dyes which are banned for use in the United States.
 It contains chemicals and no pure vanilla.

 Q. Where is most of the world’s vanilla grown?

 A. Madagascar is the largest producer of vanilla worldwide, followed by Papua New Guinea.
 Indonesia, Reunion and the Comoro Islands were, until recently, big producers as well.
 Vanilla is also grown in many other tropical countries, such as India, Fiji, Tonga, the Caribbean and East Africa.
 Tahiti, which has been the primary source of Tahitian vanilla, now produces only a small quantity of vanilla though Papua New Guinea produces Tahitian vanilla.
 It isn’t the same quality, however.